-Run the engine under load (in gear with a propeller installed) as follows.
+Run the engine under load (in gear with a propeller installed) for 10 hours as follows.

-- For the first hour of operation:
+1. First hour:

 Run the engine at 2000 r/min or at approximately half throttle.

-- For the second hour of operation:
+2. Second hour:

 Run the engine at 3000 r/min or at approximately three-quarter throttle.

-- For the next eight hours of operation:

-Avoid continuous operation at full throttle for more than five minutes at a time.

-- After the first 10 hours:

-Operate the engine normally.
+- Remaining eight hours: Run the engine at any speed.
+However, avoid operating at full throttle for more than 5 minutes at a time. - After the first 10 hours: Operate the engine normally.